In order to receive a Alberta High School Diploma, students must complete a MINIMUM of one Grade 11 Science course (20 or 24 level).

 Chemistry 30 introduces four new concepts: thermodynamics, electrochemistry, equilibrium reactions and organic chemistry.

-Students investigate higher level Chemistry and perform advanced laboratory experiments.
-For more information visit our Advanced Placement page.
+Chemistry 30/35 AP students investigate higher level Chemistry and perform advanced laboratory experiments.

 5 credits